lliiop/Spark-FLICM/README.md

 # Spark-FLICM
-using FLICM algorithm to cluster on Spark
+using FLICM algorithm for clustering on Spark